SAN DIEGO SYMPHONY: FREQUENTLY ASKED QUESTIONS

 In addition to the 80 full-time musicians, there are 38 members of the administrative staff, which includes administration, artistic, development, education, facilities, finance, human resources, information systems, marketing and public relations and production.
 The cost of putting on a concert also includes salaries and fees for the music director, guest artists, stage crew, house management and maintenance.

 HOME OF THE SAN DIEGO SYMPHONY

 Where does the San Diego Symphony perform?

-San Diego Symphony performs at Copley Symphony Hall in downtown San Diego.
-Symphony Hall is located at Seventh Avenue and B Street within the Symphony Towers office complex.
+San Diego Symphony performs at the Jacobs Music Center in downtown San Diego.
+The Center is located at Seventh Avenue and B Street within the Symphony Towers office complex.
+Concerts take place inside Copley Symphony Hall.
 San Diego Symphony also performs its Summer Pops Series at its outdoor venue on San Diego’s waterfront: Embarcadero Marina Park South, located behind the San Diego Convention Center, adjacent to the Marriott Hotel Marina.

 How many seats does Symphony Hall have?

 The Hall has 2,231 seats including handicapped seating both on the main floor and upper level.
 Seating is divided into various section including orchestra, Grand Tier, mezzanine and balcony.
 The Hall also includes a patron elevator to reach the upper lobby.

 Has the Jacobs Music Center always been the home of the San Diego Symphony?